mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 Have fun! :)

-### Assignement 11 - Overcomcing common issues with data
+### Assignement 11 - Overcoming common issues with data

 Well well, as you had found I'm sure, there were some small wrinkles along the way.
 It is quite common that the data you get is not uniform / clean.
 The most common issues include: